helloamandamurphy/helloamandamurphy.github.io/_posts/2019-01-28-how_i_stay_motivated_as_a_self-paced_student.markdown

 ![](https://i.imgur.com/VEn4rUO.png)

 I'm not sure how the progress numbers work.
+I believe that "Lessons Completed" includes labs, so that is how I calculate my progress.

+*Small number / larger number x 100 = percent complete*

-I believe that lessons completed includes labs, so that is how I calculate my progress.
-Take the smaller number and divide it by the larger, multiply it by 100, and you have a rough estimate of the percent of the course you have complete.
+Take the smaller number and divide it by the larger (695), multiply it by 100, and you have a rough estimate of the percent of the course you have complete.

 This doesn't tell you everything because some lessons and labs take longer than others, and it counts the portfolio projects as one lesson--these will likely take you a week or two.
 (I've only completed my first one, so I could be wrong there.)